speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 **The Tradeoff:**

 You lose Bazel's granular caching and distribution.
-CMake's incremental test runs are coarser—if any test changes, you might re-run more tests than necessary.
+CMake's incremental test runs are coarser, if any test changes, you might re-run more tests than necessary.

 For **learning MLIR**, where you have dozens (not thousands) of tests, this tradeoff is acceptable.